UOA-Heart-Mechanics-Research/biv-me/src/bivme/preprocessing/dicom/README.md

 -----------------------------------------------

+## Download models
+The preprocessing pipeline uses deep learning models for view prediction and segmentation.
+These can be downloaded from ([here](https://www.dropbox.com/scl/fo/54662zpqpb0ibmoysqy54/AF4eN0-Bzmb7O-l1lJ6WCZI?rlkey=wxahs4jcepd8ryhh0nfersne2&st=75oy73u9&dl=0)).
+They should be placed in the biv-me repository like so:

+    ```
+    src
+    └─── bivme
+        └─── preprocessing
+            └─── dicom
+                └─── models
+                    └─── Segmentation
+                    └─── ViewSelection
+    ```

 ## Import libraries
 This preprocessing pipeline utilises PyTorch and nnU-Net.
 The default biv-me conda environment currently doesn't install either of these for you.
 To set these up, activate the biv-me conda environment, like so: